S 24 04.871’

 Although we state these times, you are welcome to arrive earlier and in time for lunch, but we can’t guarantee that your room will be ready prior to 14H00.
 Likewise you can have lunch with us on departure and depart as late as 16H00 but we cannot guarantee being able to offer you a day room.

 Lunch is included either on arrival OR departure.
-For extra lunch we charge R200 per person
+For extra lunch we charge R250 per person

 Ant’s Nest and Ant’s Hill are located in the Waterberg region of the Limpopo province in the northern part of South Africa.
-This beautiful area is malaria-free and at an altitude of 4,500 feet above sea level offers a wonderful temperate climate and can be visited all year round.
+This beautiful area is at an altitude of 4,500 feet above sea level and offers a wonderful temperate climate that can be visited all year round.

 Open tabs below for specific seasons.

 The days can get quite warm (up to 28-32 degrees on average) but it is a dry heat.
 We do get summer rainfall, normally in the form of thunder storms.
 These rarely affect activities and are usually in the evening, however, the African climate is still always unpredictable.

 Days can still be warm but the evenings cool down.
 Average day time temperature 22-28 degrees.
 Evenings 10-15 degrees.